 Baby back ribs would also be fine to use, especially if you prefer your pork a little leaner.
 Baby backs will take a bit less time in the smoker too, because of their leanness.

 Since these ribs are typically served without sauce, the flavor of the dry rub is the star.
-This authentic Memphis rub recipe enhances the flavor of the pork without being too spicy.
+This great tasting rub enhances the flavor of the pork without being too spicy.

 MEMPHIS RIB RUB INGREDIENTS:

 Combine the ingredients and store the dry rub in a tightly sealed container until needed.
 This rub will keep well for several weeks if stored in a cool location.

 Trim any loose bits of flesh and excess fat from the slab of ribs.
 Remove the membrane from the bony side of the rack.

 To do this, gently separate the membrane, otherwise known as the "fell",

 away from the ribs.
 Grasp the loose flap using a towel for a better